faithvoid/plugin.pictures.booru/README.md

 - Extract the .zip file.
 - Copy the "xBooru" folder to Q:/plugins/pictures
 - Run the add-on and enjoy!
+- All explicit posts are blocked by default.
+To enable explicit posts, remove all ratings from "tags.txt" and add whichever tags you'd like to block.

 ## Issues:
 - Gelbooru-type source currently don't work due to a malformed URL issue.